Jodi Grant

 Jodi Grant (born March 1968) has served as the executive director of the Afterschool Alliance, an American not-for-profit organization, since 2005.
 Prior to joining the Afterschool Alliance, Grant was the director of Work and Family Programs for the National Partnership for Women & Families.
 She also worked on Capitol Hill as general counsel to the Senate Budget Committee and as staff director for the Democratic Steering and Coordination Committee.
-Grant frequently appears in national media, including National Public Radio, the Washington Post, the Wall Street Journal, the Hill, the Atlantic, Bloomberg Business, and The New York Times.
+Grant frequently appears in national media, and has been featured on MS NOW, National Public Radio, NewsNation, Good Morning America, PBS NewsHour, the Washington Post, the Wall Street Journal, the Hill, the Atlantic, and The New York Times.
+She spoke on a panel discussion sponsored by Punchbowl in early 2026.
 She also appeared in the documentary Screenagers Under the Influence.

 Early life and education

 Grant was born in Flushing, Queens, New York.
 She grew up in Oyster Bay, New York, where she attended Oyster Bay High School.
 She received her B.A. in Sociology with distinction from Yale University in 1990, where she was elected senior class president.
 In 1993, Grant received her J.D. from Harvard Law School, where she was elected president (first marshall) of the class of 1993.
 She also served on the editorial board for the Human Rights Journal.
 Grant, her husband and two children live in Washington, D.C.